WVU-CS330-2025-01-Group02/Backend/README.md

-# UPDATE 4/10 6:08pm
+# UPDATE 4/10 11:30pm

 - uploaded files to personal computer

-- got walkability from place name function to work
+- got geoid from place name even if it is not exact

-- next step: match cities even if it is not an exact match
+- next step: make sure the geoids match and look over logic on how to match the goids in both datasets

 # TO DO

 ~~1. upload walkability index~~

 ~~2. upload gazetter place file~~

 ~~3. run and see the current workings of pulling from the datasets~~

-4. fix any bugs (CURRENT STEP: GRABBING CITIES EVEN IF IT IS NOT AN EXACT MATCH)
+4. fix any bugs (CURRENT STEP: MATCHING GEOIDS LOGIC)

 5. verify that it works properly and grabs the correct data and is works for majority of cities

 6. if time: try to get it on front end, sorting function, compare mode

 # !
 NOTES !